NucleiML: A machine learning framework of ground-state properties of finite nuclei for accelerated Bayesian exploration

-We analyze the performance of the NML regressors for specific nuclei, such as $^{40}$Ca$_{20}$ and $^{208}$Pb$_{82}$, in Fig.\ref{fig:all_plots}.
-We present a 2D histogram that illustrates the distribution of FN properties computed using the RMF model alongside the corresponding predictions from the NML.
-The experimentally determined values are represented by vertical and horizontal black dotted lines, while the dashed blue line indicates the ideal regression trend.
-The color bar quantifies the deviation between the RMF model and the NML predictions, with the 95\% CI of the deviation marked by horizontal black dashed lines in the color bar.
-Fig.\ref{fig:all_plots} also shows marginalized 1D posterior distributions of the FN properties obtained from RMF and NML models.
-It can be observed that the NML effectively predicts nuclear properties, closely following the expected trend.
-The model exhibits reliable accuracy, with the 95\% CI of the deviation ranging from -$3\%$ to $5\%$ of the binding energy and -$1\%$ to $1\%$ for the charge radius, relative to RMF calculations.
-This indicates that the model closely approximates RMF results, with slightly greater variability in binding energy predictions compared to charge radius estimates.
-A general pattern emerges where, although the median deviation remains near zero, the NML exhibits a tendency to predict slightly higher binding energies and lower charge radii across different nuclei.
-This trend is reflected in the mildly skewed distribution of observed deviations, also observed in Fig.\ref{fig:error_be}.
+We analyze the performance of the NML regressors for specific nuclei, such as $^{40}$Ca$_{20}$ and $^{208}$Pb$_{82}$, in Fig.\ref{fig:all_plots}.\modification{ We present joint distributions (blue for binding energy and red for charge radius) that illustrates the distribution of FN properties computed using the RMF model alongside the corresponding predictions from the NML.
+The experimentally determined values are represented by vertical and horizontal black dotted lines, while the dashed black line indicates the ideal regression trend.
+The per-nucleus $\text{R}^2$ score for each observable is also reported.} Fig.\ref{fig:all_plots} also shows marginalized 1D posterior distributions of the FN properties obtained from RMF and NML models, along with the Jenson-Shanon (JS) divergence\cite{lin1991divergence}, which is defined as,